Japan's military chief says F-35 is "best fighter"

-TOKYO (Reuters) - Lockheed Martin’s F-35 fighters are the best choice for Japan’s future operational needs, the nation’s highest-ranking uniformed officer said on Wednesday, in a vote of confidence for the state-of-the-art U.S. warplane.
+TOKYO (Reuters) - Japan’s highest-ranking uniformed officer said on Wednesday that Lockheed Martin’s F-35 fighters were the best choice for the nation’s future operational needs as Tokyo wrestles with tensions with China and increasingly belligerent North Korea.

-His comments follow reports that some nations that have placed orders for the F-35s may reconsider their plans.
+The vote of confidence in the state-of-the-art U.S. warplane comes amid reports that some nations that have placed orders for the F-35s are reconsidering their plans.

 Shigeru Iwasaki, chief of the Japanese Self-Defence Forces’ Joint Staff, also said advancement of North Korea’s arms technology in a series of nuclear and missile tests posed a serious threat to Japan, but its missile defense system should provide the country with sufficient protection.